 \section{Results}

-This section shows the performance of the three proposed CNNs architectures on the previously described simulated data.
-All the results reported in the following evaluation are obtained on test data, namely light curves that our models never \enquote{see} during their training phase.
-The goal is indeed to verify their level of generalization on \textit{new} test curves extracted from the same distribution of the training data.
-Note that, since the test data are generated with the same simulation engine used to produce the training set, here the ability of our algorithm to generalization out-of-distribution is not tested, i.e. we do not test its robustness with respect to the sim2real gap phenomenon. \\ The performance of the models on both $System A$ and $RXJ$ are analysed at different levels.
-The first evaluation studies the error distribution $\epsilon=t_{predicted}$-$t_{true}$ between the predicted time delay $t_{predicted}$ and the ground-truth one $t_{predicted}$.
-Several training runs are performed for each model and, for this experiment, the best performing one for each architecture is selected.
-The kernel density estimation \cite{Silverman, Scott} is used to approximate the error distributions for each model and each system.
-The results are shown in Fig. \ref{fig:hist} for $System A$ and in Fig. \ref{fig:hists_new} for $RXJ$.
-For both systems, the distribution provided by the CNN model (shown in blue in the Figures) is much narrower and symmetric around zero.
-ResNet (green) seems to outperform InceptionTime (red), even though both provide broader and more antisymmetric curves than our CNN model.
+Here we report our results on the performance of the three proposed CNN architectures on the \textit{test data}, i.e. light curves that our models have never seen during their training phase.
+The goal is to verify their level of generalization on \textit{new} test curves extracted from the same distribution as the training data.
+Note that, since the test data are generated with the same simulation engine used to produce the training set, here the out-of-distribution generalization ability of our algorithm is not tested, i.e. we do not test its robustness with respect to the sim2real gap phenomenon.

+The performance of the models on both systems $A$ and $B$ is analysed at different levels.
+The first evaluation studies the error distribution $t_{predicted}$-$t_{true}$ between the predicted time delay and the ground truth, i.e. the time delay used to construct the training set.
+Given that the optimizer we use has a stochastic component in its operation, the outcome of the training can be slightly different from one run to another, so several training runs are performed for each model and, for this experiment, the best performing one for each architecture is selected.
+The kernel density estimation \citep{Silverman, Scott} is used to approximate the error distributions for each model and each system.
+The results are shown in Fig. \ref{fig:hist}.
+For both systems, the distribution provided by the CNN model is much narrower and symmetric around zero, that is the predicted time delay is closer to the input time delay.
+ResNet seems to outperform InceptionTime, even though both provide broader and more skewed curves.